 - age and gender

-- prescription acne medications
+- certain prescription acne medications

 - bacterial skin infections

-Nummular eczema is most common in men ages 55 to 65, according to the American Academy of Dermatology.
+Though it can occur at any age, nummular eczema is most common in men ages 55 to 65, according to the American Academy of Dermatology.
 Women are at higher risk in their teens and young adult years.

 This type of fungal infection can be spread between people.
 Sharing hygiene products or bathing tools and going to public places like swimming pools can increase the risk.